 “In contrast, constraint commitment refers to forces that constrain individuals to maintain relationships regardless of their personal dedication to them.
 Constraints may arise from either external or internal pressures, and they favor relationship stability by making termination of a relationship more economically, socially, personally, or psychologically costly.” (p.
 4)

 Couples may feel the pressure to stay together due to various factors, such as pressure from friends and family, cohabitation, sharing financial responsibilities, etc. When combining love and commitment, it creates an ideal formula for happiness and success in a romantic relationship.
 But what happens when when one partner has more dedication (commitment) to the relationship than their partner has?
 In other words, what do you do if your partner is the weak link in your relationship?
 This behavior has an influence on the anxiety and level of dedication within the romantic relationship.
 Couple relationships function best when both partners are equally committed to the future of the their relationship.
-Although we have used the video below in other blog posts, it feels especially relevant to include here.
+Although we have used the video below in other blog posts, this video by Prep about decision making in romantic relationships feels especially relevant to include here.

 This lack of commitment and the desire to stay in a relationship perhaps influences the constraints within a romantic relationship.
 There are three various perspectives of constraints.
 Listed below are the perspectives provided by Knopp et al. (2015):